Cuba - North America

 Havana Travel Guide

-Arrival is easiest when the first base supports the old city the next morning instead of forcing a long first-day transfer before the trip has found its rhythm.
+Arrival is easiest when the first base supports the old city the next morning instead of forcing a long first-day transfer before the trip has found its pace.

 Book the strongest old-city or Vedado-adjacent stays and one destination dinner ahead, because the best atmospheric addresses in Havana are less interchangeable than they first appear.